Cancerbackup: Symptoms

 Symptoms of secondary breast cancer

-Most women with secondary breast cancer will only have a few of the symptoms discussed below.
-Some women have no symptoms and the secondary breast cancer is discovered only after a routine check-up.
+Most women with secondary breast cancer will not have all, or even most, of the symptoms discussed below.
+Some women have no symptoms and the secondary breast cancer is only discovered after a routine check-up.

 General symptoms